Point of Contact

 - Three specially chosen books to tie popular children's literature to science learning

-- Three classroom visits - one per month - from the Bella the Begonia puppet (along with her friend) to lead an outdoor exploration and scientific conversation on your campus
+- Three virtual live visits - one per month - from the Bella the Begonia puppet (along with her friend) to lead an outdoor exploration and scientific conversation

-- A curriculum support filled with pre- and post- activity ideas for your classroom that connect to the literature
+- Curriculum support documents and videos filled with pre- and post- activity ideas for your classroom that connect to the literature

 Based on current research in best practices, Bella’s Building Blocks for Learning; Story Time, Purposeful Play, Exploration and Discovery, and Reflective Conversation are the teaching strategies implemented in all of BRIT’s early learning programs and can be applied to any early childhood curriculum.